Domonique Foxworth: National Football League

 Foxworth with Atlanta in November 2008.

 Foxworth began his career in the NFL after being drafted by the Denver Broncos in the third round, with the 97th overall pick of the 2005 NFL draft.
 The Broncos traded Foxworth to the Atlanta Falcons in September 2008 for a conditional seventh-round pick in the 2009 NFL draft.

 On the first day of training camp for the 2010 season, Foxworth tore his ACL, causing him to miss the entire season.
 Foxworth's knee problems continued into 2011, with the Ravens putting him on the injured reserve list after playing only two games, ending his season early.
 In May 2012, Foxworth announced that he planned to retire.

 NFL Players Association

-In addition to his work on the field, Foxworth has also held a number of positions with the NFL Players Association.
+In addition to his work on the field, Foxworth has also held a number of positions with the NFL Players Association (NFLPA).
 In 2007, the Broncos elected Foxworth as an NFLPA player representative, and the following year he became the youngest player to become vice president of the NFLPA Executive Committee.

 In 2012, Foxworth was elected president of the NFLPA without opposition.